dreamscached/MineQuery/MIGRATING.md

 MineQuery is in active development since its very release, and occasionally, newer versions of it may introduce changes that might be breaking to existing codebase.

-This page will help you migrating your code in order to adapt to changes.
+This page will help you migrate your code in order to adapt to changes.

 ## From v2.0.x